Emergency Dentist – Richardson, TX

 - Flexible Payment Options That Work for Any Budget

 When it comes to dental emergencies, having an emergency dentist like Dr. Shwarts on call is extremely important, but what should you do if you can’t reach his dental office right away?
-Below, you’ll find a few tips on how to handle some of the most common dental emergencies we see.
-While these are proven to work and can help reduce pain and damage, you should still try to come see us as soon as you can!
+There are proven methods that can help reduce pain and damage to your smile until you arrive.
+Even if you aren’t sure you’re experiencing a dental emergency, you should still call and try to come see us as soon as you can!

 How to Prevent Dental Emergencies

-- Enjoy playing sports?
-No matter your age, chosen game, or level of play, make sure your smile stays protected by always wearing a mouthguard --up to 40% of all dental injuries are sports-related!
+Do you enjoy playing sports?
+No matter your age, chosen game, or level of play, make sure your smile stays protected by always wearing a mouthguard.
+After all, up to 40% of all dental injuries are sports-related!
+Similarly, you should wear a protective nightguard if you suffer from a condition called bruxism, or chronic nighttime teeth grinding that can wear down your teeth.
+While you can often find mouthguards at your local pharmacy, our practice can make custom trays that are more comfortable and effective.

 If you’re unsure of what to do during a dental emergency, the first step you should take is always call your emergency dentist in Richardson.
 Our team will guide you through any necessary first-aid tips and make sure that you don’t sustain any additional oral damage.
 For your convenience, we’ve answered some common questions we receive from our patients below.